The tempered disk and the tempered cohomology: The analytic cotangent complex and the tempered convergent rigid cohomology

-as $B_K$-modules, because the functor $(\cdot)_{\rm{fine}}$ is strongly exact and sends cofibrant $K$-algebras (i.e. polynomial algebras) to cofibrant bornological $K$-algebras (i.e. polynomial algebra with the fine bornology).
-We conclude from the fact that ${\Omega^1_{B_K/{ K}}}$ is locally free and finite rank as $B_K$-module and hence flat for the functor $\wotimes_{B_K}$. \end{proof}
+as $B_K$-modules, because we suppose $B_K$ smooth and the functor $(\cdot)_{\rm{fine}}$ is strongly exact and strongly monoidal, therefore it sends cofibrant $K$-algebras (i.e. polynomial algebras) to cofibrant bornological $K$-algebras (i.e. polynomial algebra with the fine bornology).
+We conclude from the fact that ${\Omega^1_{B_K/{ K}}}$ is locally free and finite rank as $B_K$-module and hence flat for the functor $A_K\wotimes_{B_K} - $.
+Moreover the sheaf of differentials on the rigid analytification of the affine scheme $\operatorname{Spec} B_K$, is a coherent sheaf (it is the analytification of the coherent module of the algebraic differential, see \cite{BALD}).
+The affinoid algebra $A_K$ identifies ad an admissible affinoid open in such a space, hence the last isomorphism. \end{proof}